DavidVollendroff/DavidVollendroff.github.io/_posts/2020-09-19-All-NBA Update.md

 A quick and dirty stroll through the data had given me a set of predictions for the coming season.
 But with knowledge of the domain, a few things just didn't look right..

 ### What is a Center?
 For starters, Anthony Davis is conspicuously missing.
 And this is because according to [basketball-reference](https://www.basketball-reference.com/players/d/davisan02.html#pbp::none) he actually spent 51% of his time at Power Forward.
 And because he's listed as a Power Forward he doesn't show up in the Centers-only dataset used.
-But problematically for us, voters had no such problem calling him a Center.
-The best in the NBA at that.
-Twice.
+But problematically for us, voters had no such issue with calling him a Center.
+In fact, prior to this season he'd been named the best "Center" in the NBA __twice__.

 And beyond this weirdness of voters having positional flexibility in voting, some other oddities arose in part because there have been Centers recently with historically unprecedented performances.